The Everything Crash Is Coming

 Second, when markets crash, people need cash so they’ll sell whatever they have that is liquid—usually gold and silver—and that’s when you see the prices go up.

 Although a crash is my favorite time to buy, the market’s immense pessimism also makes it a tough time to do so.
 Your family and friends, possibly even your financial advisor, will think you’re absolutely crazy and try to prevent you from “making a big mistake.”

 I remember when we bought gold at $275 an ounce in the late 1990s.
 The so-called experts were eschewing gold in favor of high-tech and dot-com stocks back then.
 But we knew we were getting an incredible value.
-Today, with gold above $1,700 an ounce, I’d say we certainly made the right call.
+Today, with gold about six times that, I’d say we certainly made the right call.
 Thankfully we trusted our instincts and followed the strategy that has worked for us time and time again.

 Like gold and silver, bitcoin is also a direct competitor of the central banks—which is why I buy all of them.